alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 Here's a laundry list of suggestions for writing MATLAB code.

-* **Don't do all your work in a single script.** And try to write functions instead of scripts.
+* **Don't do all your work in a single script.** And try to write functions.
 * **Keep scripts/functions small.** Say, less than 200 lines.
-Long scripts and functions are hard to debug and work on.
-* **Don't use workspace (i.e. global) variables to pass along information.**
+* **Don't use workspace variables to pass along information.**
-  Relying on global variables makes dependency tracking (what variables must I provide in order to use this script/function?) very difficult.
+  Relying on global variables makes dependency tracking (what variables must I provide in order to use this?) very difficult.
 * **Don't blindly `load` data.** The explicit form `load datafile x y z` is more readble, can catch errors, and doesn't risk polluting your scope.
-* **Try to section off I/O operations.** Evil side effects, use only when needed.
+* **Try to section off I/O.** Stuff like plotting, writing data files, etc. are really time-consuming.

 So what's a better way?
 Try the following: